This travel guide was prepared by: international trading company

 I did not purchase anything which I regret now.
 Most of my luggage got lost during my flight to Germany and for that reason I hesitated.
 There are so many unique things for very reasonable prices available which you may not see anywhere else.

 I was surprised to see tramways in Nordhausen which has a population only about 43 000.
-When I was still a child I explored the town in which I lived by using the street cars.
+When I was still a child I explored Nürnberg where I lived by using the street cars.
 It was a save and cheap way.
 I should have done this also in Nordhausen - especially after I learned that some of the vehicles are hybrids which can run on tracks where no electrical power is available.
 Obviously there are plans to expand public transportation into other areas.

 This is not one of the "hybrid" street cars